umangpandya23/PharmaManagment/README.md

-Dr Assistant is designed for doctor to write and print prescription shortly, keep patient's history drug uses and so more.
+PharmaManagement is designed for doctor to write and print prescription shortly, keep patient's history drug uses and so more.

-Dr.Assistant is developed with JavaFX and SQLite so user don't need to worry about database.
-Dr Assistant is designed for doctor to write and print prescription shortly, keep patient's history drug uses and so more.
+PharmaManagement is developed with JavaFX and SQLite so user don't need to worry about database.
+PharmaManagement is designed for doctor to write and print prescription shortly, keep patient's history drug uses and so more.

-Dr.Assistant is developed with JavaFX and SQLite so user don't need to worry about database.
+PharmaManagement is developed with JavaFX and SQLite so user don't need to worry about database.

 ### Features :